StevenSong-sTs/PDF-Tailor-Mobile/DesignDoc.md

 - Develop PDF merging logic
 - Test merge operation

-### Phase 4: Format Conversion
+### Phase 4: Scan to pdf
-- Integrate conversion services
-- Implement conversion UI
+- Implement the scan to pdf functionality
-- Add progress tracking
-- Test conversion features
+- Use some image processing to improve the quality by shadow removal and crop and rotate the image to get the best result
+- Save the scanned document as a PDF
+- Preview the scanned document
+- Save the scanned document to device storage

 ### Phase 5: Polish and Testing
 - UI/UX improvements